-By using capital budgeting software from its consultants and PowerPlan, D.C. can now catalog all of its assets efficiently, determine maintenance schedules and evaluate new capital projects.
-It is also more capable of funding new projects and rejecting projects that aren't important enough.
+By using capital budgeting software from its consultants and PowerPlan, D.C. can now catalog all of its assets efficiently, determine maintenance schedules and evaluate capital projects.
+It is also more capable of funding projects and rejecting projects that aren't important enough.

 Integrate business plans with budgets